 Paraloid resins are not only hard but also flexible, making them tough.
 This property can make them preferable as adhesives, especially if one or both surfaces are nonporous, like wood and paper.
 The solvent evaporation rate determines how quickly the glue sets up and hardens.
 In typical room temperatures, this setup is a matter of hours.

 Some acrylic resins can be used with other coating resins.
 Paraloid B67, which is a isobutyl methacrylate resin, is the most nonpolar of the acrylic resins.
 This property, along with its solubility in hydrocarbon solvents, allows it to be blended with drying oils such as linseed oil and oil-based alkyd resins.

 The coatings produced by adding a solution of Paraloid B67 in naphtha or mineral spirits to alkyd oil paints are harder and have a significant increase in gloss.
 Along with these properties, the coating produced dried faster as well.
 The best application method is to spray with an airbrush or sprayer to get an even coat.
-Properly thinned, the paint will level out almost like glasslike finish.
+Properly thinned, the paint will level out to almost a glass-like finish.
 The highest gloss will be obtained with Varnish and Paint-makers Naphtha.
-Xylene can be used but will likely produce a satin like finish.
+Xylene can be used but will likely produce a satin-like finish.